Tribute

 Though most of his movies were basically meant for mass entertainment, he somehow always managed to subtly convey some meaningful life-lesson through them without being too preachy or didactic.

 In the 1940’s, 50’s & 60’s, he became well-known as a “hit-maker” in the film industry.
-The Editor of a film trade magazine, “Mother India”, once mentioned that it was a foregone conclusion that every movie of K.Amarnath was guaranteed to be a box-office success and therefore it would be safer for distributors to invest in movies directed by him than to invest in movies directed by many of his peers.
+The Editor of a film trade magazine, “Mother India”, once mentioned that it was a foregone conclusion that every movie of K.Amarnath’s was guaranteed to be a box-office success and therefore it would be safer for distributors to invest in movies directed by him than to invest in movies directed by many of his peers.

 During the same time, he also became famous for being known as the “fastest director” in the Film Industry.
-“Laila Majnu” which was produced by P.N.Arora and directed by him in 1953, was completed in the shortest span of time.
+“Laila Majnu” which was produced by P.N.Arora and directed by my dad in 1953, was completed in the shortest span of time.
 Right from selecting the actors, shooting the movie, composing & recording of the music to the post-production of the movie – editing, distribution & the release of the movie – everything was accomplished within two and a half months.
 All the crew members worked very hard, day & night.
 The result was astounding – the movie received high accolades from the press and songs from the movie, like “Chal diya Karavaan” and “Aasmaan wale Teri Duniya se Ji Ghabra Gaya” became super hit!

 Some of the Trivia associated with him are listed below: